botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 # Appendix

->This section contain **additional** info to solving the Portswigger labs and BSCP exam for example the youtube content creators, speed scanning, and python automated scripts I copied from @tjc_.
+>This section contain **additional** information to solving the Portswigger labs and approaching the BSCP exam, such as the youtube content creators, Burp speed scanning technique, and python automated scripts I copied from [TJCHacking](https://www.youtube.com/@tjchacking/videos).

 ## Solve Labs with Python